Isaac247/capstone-project/README.md

 ### Step 3: Monitoring and Logging using Ingress Nginix controller
 For the monitoring and logging aspect, helm was used to install prometheus and grafana chart respectively
-1. Install nginix chart using helm
+1. Install nginx chart using helm
  ```
  helm repo add nginx-stable https://helm.nginx.com/stable
  helm repo update
  helm install nginx-stable/nginx-ingress
  ```
  ![img8](images/helm_ingress_install.PNG)
+ Sock shop frontend
-2. Create a rule to serve the frontend of the socks shop application exposing the service name and port number
+2. Create a rule to serve the frontend of the socks shop application exposing the service name and port number in the ingress manifest file
  ```
   - host: socks.isaacmamman.me
       http: